marcusoftnet/marcusoftnet.github.io/_posts/2019-11-22-metrics-on-well-defined-projects---and-what-i-learned-about-uncertainty.md

 Or put differently; just the number of lectures is not much worse than tracking hours recorded.

 Come to think about it - what is the real value here?
 That would be how good the students will pick up the content.
 That is the real value, but also that has a much longer feedback loop.
 Also for this "record all the lectures"-project it's not a really good indicator.
-Maybe if I am rather instead trac... {Marcus fades away in an infinite loop of reasoning}
+Maybe if I am rather instead track... {Marcus fades away in an infinite loop of reasoning}

 **Lesson**: By starting to track anything you will trigger good discussions about what the real value of a project it is.
 Track something and be ready to change.